GetClaimClam/claimclam-takehome-assessment/README.md

 1. Add some styling to the search results.
 Feel free to render as a list, cards, etc. Whatever would be a nice UI for the end user.
 2. Add some pagination.
 The api supports "page" and "limit" params.
 3. Use graphQL as a protocol between UI and API gateway
+4. Add basic rate limiting and heartbeat features to API gateway